Vehicle Buying 2.0: Current and future of automotive retail trends revealed

 To help our automotive and mobility clients anticipate and adapt to future trends, we analyzed selected OEMs, independent dealerships and e-commerce platforms in the automotive retail space in specific regions.
 We studied and compared current on- and off-line OEM capabilities, examined emerging technologies and investigated the factors influencing consumers’ buying habits and choices.
 Then, based on that investigation, we have identified the key trends impacting automotive retail today, and the ones that will impact it in the future.

-Automotive retail trends Rmaabapm
+Automotive retail trends Rb555pb5m

 Artem Yakovenko